objects-to-data-group/Sub-scripts/README.md

 An echo-line prints an explanation-line to lable the retrieved data.

-The results are printed beneath the explanationline by pasting the two previously created text-files.
+The results are printed beneath the explanation-line by pasting the two previously created text-files.